Be-cricket/thbdb/doc/API_spec.md

 # ThBDB Server API specification

-ThBDB server communicate with the ThBDB clients.
+ThBDB server communicates with the ThBDB clients.

 This document indicates APIs the ThBDB server has.